 Communities not receiving water from DMWW are served by municipal wells.
 For more information on water management in the region, visit DMWW's website.

-The Des Moines Metropolitan Wastewater Reclamation Facility (WRF) is a 50 MGD wastewater treatment facility that can treat a peak flow of 200 MGD.
-More than a state-of-the-art wastewater treatment facility, it represents long-term commitment and cooperation by the citizens of Des Moines to protect the state’s natural resources.
+The Des Moines Metropolitan Wastewater Reclamation Facility (WRF) is a 50 mgd wastewater treatment facility that can treat a peak flow of 200 mgd.
+More than a state-of-the-art wastewater treatment facility, it represents long-term commitment and cooperation by the citizens of DSM to protect the state’s natural resources.

-In response to new water quality standards, numerous metro cities have joined together as the Wastewater Reclamation Authority (WRA).
-The WRA owns and operates interceptor sewers, equalization basins and lift stations, linking the communities and the WRF.
+In response to water quality standards, numerous cities in the region have joined together as the Wastewater Reclamation Authority (WRA).
+The WRA owns and operates interceptor wastewater treatment facilities, equalization basins and lift stations, linking the communities and the WRF.
 Outlying communities operate city-owned water pollution control facilities designed to service a growing population and industrial/commercial base.

-To learn more about waste management services in Des Moines, visit WRA's website.
+To learn more about waste management services in DSM, visit WRA's website.

-State-of-the-art telecommunications capability is in place throughout the metropolitan area with multiple providers of fiber optic and long-distance services.
-Des Moines businesses find it easy to meet their telecommunications needs in a cost-effective manner.
+State-of-the-art telecommunications capability is in place throughout the region with multiple providers of fiber optic and long-distance services.
+DSM businesses find it easy to meet their telecommunications needs in a cost-effective manner.

-Des Moines offers competitive, stable and reliable electric energy provided by MidAmerican Energy Company, Alliant Energy and local municipal utilities.
-Area electric providers can offer electric rates to industrial customers as low as 5 cents per kilowatt hour.
-These low electric rates, coupled with our knowledgeable IT workforce, relative safety from natural disaster and large water supply, make the area a hotbed for data center locations.
+DSM offers competitive, stable and reliable electric energy provided by MidAmerican Energy Company, Alliant Energy and local municipal utilities.
+On average, area electric providers can offer electric rates to industrial customers at 5.66 cents per kilowatt hour.
+These low electric rates, coupled with our knowledgeable IT workforce, relative safety from natural disasters and large water supply, make the area a prime location for data centers.